-As part of the L3RP, the existing Line 3 pipeline will be decommissioned—and Enbridge will be responsible for the decommissioned line forever.
+As part of the L3RP, the existing Line 3 pipeline will be decommissioned—and Enbridge will remain responsible for the decommissioned line.

-In general terms, the process of decommissioning a pipeline involves: removing the oil from the pipeline; cleaning the pipeline; physically disconnecting the pipeline; segmenting the pipeline and continuing to monitor it.
+The process of decommissioning a pipeline typically involves: removing the oil from the pipeline; cleaning the pipeline; physically disconnecting the pipeline; segmenting the pipeline and continuing to monitor it.

 For more information on the decommissioning process, visit our L3RP Decommissioning webpage.

-Over the past decade, from 2010 through 2019 inclusive, Enbridge has transported more than 15 billion barrels of crude oil with a safe delivery record that’s better than 99.999 per cent.
+Over the past decade, from 2010 through 2019 inclusive, Enbridge has transported more than 27.2 billion barrels of crude oil, with a safe delivery record of 99.99976%.
 We know that’s not good enough, because our goal—simply, unequivocally—will always be zero incidents.

 At Enbridge, we back up our safety priorities by investing heavily in the tools, technologies, and strategies to ensure our energy transportation and distribution systems operate safely, reliably, and in an environmentally responsible manner.
-Over the past four years, ending in 2015, we spent $4.56 billion on system integrity and leak detection across our crude oil and liquids network, across our operations in Canada and the U.S.
+In 2019, we spent more than C$1.7 billion on programs that help us to maintain the fitness of our systems, including our crude oil and liquids network, across our operations in Canada and the U.S.

 Click here for a more thorough description of Enbridge's dedication to pipeline safety, including the areas of monitoring, prevention, and emergency response.

-Line 3 is a “mixed-service” line, meaning it carries a variety of crude oils, including sweets, light and high sours, and light synthetics.
+The Line 3 replacement pipeline will be a “mixed-service” line, meaning it carries a variety of crude oils, including sweets, light and high sours, and light synthetics.

-Shippers are permitted to ship crude oil blends or types on Enbridge’s liquids pipelines system that meet stringent quality specifications set by Enbridge, and filed with the National Energy Board.
+Shippers are permitted to ship crude oil blends or types on Enbridge’s liquids pipelines system that meet stringent quality specifications set by Enbridge, and filed with the Canada Energy Regulator.
 This includes heavy crudes such as diluted bitumen—which has been studied by numerous scientific bodies, including the highly respected and influential National Academy of Sciences, and found to be non-corrosive and safe for pipelines.

 At Enbridge, we’ve been transporting crude oil produced from Canada’s oil sands region since 1968.
 There is nothing new about transporting this form of crude oil—and after nearly half a century, there is no evidence that internal corrosion is caused by transporting oil from the Canadian oil sands.
 In fact, Enbridge has never experienced an internal corrosion failure on its mainline pipeline system.